-To maintain operational efficiency, keep the front grille free of dust and lint, and clean the condenser when necessary.
+To maintain operational efficiency, keep the front grille (plinth strip/base fascia) free of dust and lint, and clean the condenser when necessary.
 Depending on environmental conditions, more or less frequent cleaning may be necessary.

-Disconnect electric power to the unit before cleaning the condenser.
+Disconnect electric current to the unit before cleaning the condenser.

 DO NOT use any type of cleaner on the condenser unit.
-Condenser may be cleaned using a vacuum, soft brush, or compressed air.
+Condenser may be cleaned using a vacuum, soft brush or compressed air.

-- 1. Remove the grille.
-See GRILLE INSTALLATION). - 2.
+- 1. Remove the grille (plinth strip/base fascia).
+(See GRILLE-PLINTH INSTALLATION). - 2.
 Clean the condenser coil using a soft brush or vacuum cleaner. - 3.
-Install the grille.
+Install the grille (plinth strip/base fascia).